 You can also check this instant pot chart for recommended times for different recipes.

 Watch the Time: When you make your slow cooker gluten-free recipes, they could stay under heat for 6-8 hours but this is not the case with instant pots.

 So, if you are converting to a gluten-free Instant pot recipe, then you may have to increase the time in your instant pots, this includes the cooking time and the time it takes to release pressure.

 However, all these shouldn’t take more than an hour.

-Here is a sneak peek to one of the top voted recipes in Yogitrition!
+Here is a sneak peek at one of the top-voted recipes in Yogitrition!

 Instant Pot Mongolian Beef

 - 1 pound flank steak, cut into 1/4-inch thick pieces

 - 2 teaspoon sesame oil

 - 2 carrots